-The Arts Centre management responded almost immediately when the letter was sent on June 19, "expecting" us to present a letter via our social media to present its point of view.
+The Arts Centre management responded almost immediately when the letter was sent on June 19 (NB their letter has a typo/incorrect year), "expecting" us to present a letter via our social media to present its point of view.
 We've also provided our responses in red as there are quite different points of view that speak to wider issues regarding the Arts in the Arts Centre.

 Free Theatre is confirming that our tenancy of the gymnasium building in the Arts Centre is ending.